Financial aid is not available for Online AVM programs.

 The Adventures in Veterinary Medicine program has limited funds to provide some degree of financial assistance to families who are considered financially disadvantaged.
 Assistance is entirely need-based, and we are not able to honor all requests.
 Typical awards generally range from 20–40% of the tuition cost, and eligible admitted applicants are required to pay their portion of the balance of the remaining tuition.

 Please note: AVM admission decisions are made independently of financial aid decisions.
 Middle school students are not eligible for financial aid.

 An individual from a disadvantaged background is one who comes from a "low-income family or household".
 Disadvantaged situations are determined by using economic, educational and cultural factors.
 Other criteria taken into consideration in determining eligibility are family size, income, assets, expenses, and discretionary spending.

 Financial aid may be available for qualified high school, college, and adult applicants.
 Middle school students are not eligible for financial aid.

 What is required as proof of income?

-Applicants claiming a financially disadvantaged background must provide copies of their most recent federal tax returns for themselves, and their parents (if a dependent), and/or their spouse (if applicable).
+Applicants claiming a financially disadvantaged background must provide copies of federal tax returns for themselves, and their parents (if a dependent), and/or their spouse (if applicable).

-Financial aid applicants must submit their application and supporting documents by Friday, March 14, 2014.
-The AVM program is unable to accept incomplete applications or those submitted after the deadline.
+All applications for financial aid must be postmarked by Monday, March 1, 2021.
+The AVM program is unable to accept incomplete applications or those postmarked after the deadline.